kristofa/work-exposure/README.md

 Exposes a team's work by exporting data from [JIRA](https://www.atlassian.com/software/jira).

+*I realize that I didn't use the Python naming conventions when it comes variable and function names... sorry about that...*

 ## Exporters

 **Currently all the exporters are based on JIRA worklogs.
 If you don't log work using the JIRA worklogs functionality you won't get any useful data out of it.**